mike489/User-curd-/README.md

 - **Backend:**
   - Nest.js for the API
-  - Prisma as the database ORM
+  - Prisma and MongoDB database

 ## Project Structure